OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 ### Can I run multiple instances?

 OfflineIMAP is not designed to have several instances (for instance, a cron job and an interactive invocation) run over the same mailbox simultaneously.
 It will perform a check on startup and abort if another OfflineIMAP is already running.
 If you need to schedule synchronizations, you'll probably find autorefresh settings more convenient than cron.
 Alternatively, you can set a separate metadata directory for each instance.
-In the future, we will lock each account individually rather than having one global lock.
+The lock stands for each account individually.

 ### Can I copy messages between folders?